 - 4 tablespoons unsalted butter

 - 6 cups (48 ounces) low sodium chicken broth (I like Swanson Organic)

 - 6 ears fresh corn (white or yellow are both fine, but yellow makes for a prettier soup)

 - 1/2 teaspoon freshly ground black pepper

-- 1-1/2 teaspoons finely chopped fresh thyme
+- 1-1/2 teaspoons finely chopped fresh thyme, for garnish

 - Remove the husks and silks from the corn.
 Set one ear of corn aside.
 Use a knife to cut the kernels off of the remaining 5 cobs, then break the scraped cobs in half.
 Set aside.